ansible-collections/cisco.nxos/docs/cisco.nxos.nxos_config_module.rst

                 <td>
                 </td>
                 <td>
                         <div>The <em>src</em> argument provides a path to the configuration file to load into the remote system.
 The path can either be a full system path to the configuration file if the value starts with / or relative to the root of the implemented role or playbook.
-This argument is mutually exclusive with the <em>lines</em> and <em>parents</em> arguments.</div>
+This argument is mutually exclusive with the <em>lines</em> and <em>parents</em> arguments.
+The configuration lines in the source file should be similar to how it will appear if present in the running-configuration of the device including indentation to ensure idempotency and correct diff.</div>
                 </td>
             </tr>
     </table>